intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 Regions come in two different kinds: collective and SPMD.
-A collective instructions must only appear in a collective region, and an SPMD instruction must only appear in a in a SPMD region.
+A collective instructions must only appear in a collective region, and an SPMD instruction must only appear in a SPMD region.
 Mixed instructions might appear in both kinds of regions.
 SPMD regions may be nested in collective regions but collective regions must not be nested in SPMD regions.

 Core rules